 Pola Negri came to Hollywood on the strength of her performances in Ernst Lubitsch’s films.
 Unfortunately for her, the feral roles that made her famous in Germany were impossible to slip by the censor boards in the United States.
-As a result, her American roles were rarely as good as her German ones.
+But were her American roles of lesser quality than those she enjoyed in Germany?

-A Woman of the World was an exception.
+A Woman of the World proves that the answer is no.